About King Mojo Records

 productions from their long-time mentors at Atlantic Records and was jumping into an

 untested distribution pact with Warner Brothers.
-Warner Brothers had encouraged Phil and
+Phil and Frank wanted their own lable

-Frank to use the Capricorn Records name and promised to increase the label's profile,
+name and promised to increase the label's profile, by doing this Mo Ostin and Joe Smith

 However, the record business buzz on the street was, "If Capricorn left soulful